amareshkumar/integration/README.md

 Project: integration
-This is a sole purpose project for practices for some C++ concepts and self-programming practices.
+This is a sole purpose project for self-practices for some C++ concepts and algo/ds implementations.

 Generating build script
 =======================

 Create a subdirectory called "build" and change to it.
+	mkdir build && cd build

 On Windows create a Visual Studio solution by executing:

 	cmake -G "Visual Studio 14 2015 Win64" ..

-On macOS/Linux create a makefile by executing:
+On Linux/MacOS create a makefile by executing:

     cmake -DCMAKE_BUILD_TYPE=Debug ..